-First global analysis reveals alarming rise in peripheral artery disease with over a quarter of a billion cases worldwidJuly 31st, 2013 in Cardiology /
+First global analysis reveals alarming rise in peripheral artery disease with over a quarter of a billion cases worldwidJuly 31, 2013 in Medicine & Health / Cardiology

 The number of people with peripheral artery disease worldwide has risen dramatically (by 23.5 percent) in just 10 years, from about 164 million in 2000 to 202 million in 2010, according to the first robust global estimates, published in The Lancet.